 Austrian Crocodile Valise, ca. 1900

-GUEST: It's either crocodile or alligator.
-Crocodile, I guess, bag that was my grandfather's, I think.
-Found it in my father's attic in 1989 and have kept it under a sideboard for everyone to look at and to collect dust.
+It's either a crocodile or an alligator-- crocodile, I guess—bag that was my grandfather's, I think.
+I found it in my father's attic in 1989 and have kept it under a sideboard for everyone to look at, and to collect dust.

-APPRAISER: Well, it's definitely crocodile.
-And you can tell because the size of the scales and the color.
-This is the center back of the crocodile and it's very unusual to see a piece of crocodile luggage with the spines, the whole back.
-And the piece is marked.
-Let's flip this around.
-Carefully.
-Okay.
-And if we open it up, right here there's a little insignia that says, "W.B." from New York.
-And then below it it says, "Made in Austria."
-And the inside is in incredible shape.
-It's beautiful leather.
-It's possibly pigskin, I think.
-And the two pockets are really nice features.
-And I would date it anywhere from 1890 to 1905.
-This is a handmade piece of luggage.
-And it's heavy.
+I would date it anywhere from 1890 to 1905.
+This is a handmade piece of luggage, and it's heavy.
 The Austrians were known for the luxury crafts that they made at the time.
 It would have been a really costly piece.
 This type of a valise is extremely rare.
-Because of its age and slight wear, but extraordinary shape and patina, I would say that at auction this would sell for between $3,000 and $3,500 at least.
-It's a really great piece and I hope you don't let it collect any more dust.
+Because of its age and slight wear but extraordinary shape and patina, I would say that at auction, this would sell for between $3,000 and $3,500 at least.
+It's a really great piece, and I hope you don't let it collect any more dust.

 Well, I certainly will take better care of it than I have.

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.

 Value can change: The value of an item is dependent upon many things, including the condition of the object itself, trends in the market for that kind of object, and the location where the item will be sold.
 These are just some of the reasons why the answer to the question "What's it worth?" is so often "It depends."